The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 I wanted to start this guide off with talking about the FFLogs metrics and how they relate to Reaper, as well as how they can and should be used to measure performance.
 Currently, as it stands, FFLogs has three main metrics it measures DPS with:

 * **rDPS** - Short for raid damage per second.
 This represents the damage you deal to an enemy over time, but it will subtract damage gained from external buffs and add damage you give through your buffs.
-So, if you deal 105 damage, but 5% of that was from Mug, then only 100 of that damage will count towards your parse.
-Alternatively, if the ninja did 103 damage, but 3% of that was from your Arcane Circle, then three DPS of that damage will count towards your parse.
+For example, if you deal 105 damage, but 5% of that was from Mug, then only 100 of that damage will count toward your parse.
+Alternatively, if the Ninja did 103 damage, but 3% of that was from your Arcane Circle, then three DPS of that damage will count toward your parse.
 * **nDPS** - Short for neutral DPS.
 This represents the damage that you did but removes any assistance from raid buffs.
 It currently has very limited uses for Reaper and should rarely be used as a metric for any sort of measurement.
-* **aDPS** - Short for adjusted damage per second, this will factor in all the damage you do, but subtract specific single target buffs like Dragon Sight, Standard Step, Devilment and Astrologian cards.
+* **aDPS** - Short for adjusted damage per second.
+This will factor in all the damage you do, but subtract specific single target buffs like Dragon Sight, Standard Step, Devilment and Astrologian cards.

 - - -

 ## Theorycrafting vs. Practice

 Theorycrafting is an important piece to talk about before you dive too deep into this document.
 There are always two parts to theorycrafting: the crafting of the actual theory and testing the theory by putting it into live play.
 Thanks to the release of Endwalker, we can now actually test and play Reaper.
 That being said, not every scenario or situation can immediately be tested.
-As of re-writing this section we do not have Savage raids or Ultimates so some of these concepts may not work within whatever limitations the fights put on us.
-Lastly, as we discover new theories they will be listed here but I will try to notate them as “not tested” if required.
+As of re-writing this section, we do not have Savage raids or Ultimates, so some of these concepts may not work within whatever limitations the fights put on us.
+Lastly, new theories will be listed here as we discover them, but I will try to notate them as “not tested” if required.
 The aim of this guide is to maximize Reaper’s potential without using any third party tools, so optimizations that require their use will be left out.

 ![](/img/jobs/rpr/ffxiv_02012022_002717_188.png)